 Unit: Nematode Genetics

 Mutations in the human presenilin genes can cause Familial Alzheimer's disease.
-Using the Nematode Caenorhabditis elegans we have identified several suppressor of presenilin' (spr) genes that regulate presenilin transcription.
-The human homologues of these genes repress the expression of many neuronal genes in non-neuronal cell types.
-We are also characterising dog-1, a C. elegans DNA helicase involved in genomic stability, in order to use it better as a tool for genetics.
+Using the Nematode Caenorhabditis elegans we are characterizing several suppressor of presenilin' (spr) genes that regulate presenilin transcription and identifying additional genes.
+The human homologues of these genes regulate the expression of many neuronal genes and play an important role in neuronal determination and differentiation.
+We are also characterising dog-1, a C. elegans DNA helicase involved in genomic stability, in order to use it better as a tool for genetics and to understand the role of its homolog BACH1 in breast cancer.

 1) Presenilin suppressors

 To try to understand more about this important class of proteins, we have been using genetic approaches in C. elegans to identify factors that can modify the effect of mutations in presenilin genes.
 Loss of sel-12 presenilin activity in C. elegans results in a strong egg-laying defect.
 In screens for mutations that suppress this defect, five spr genes (for suppressor of presenilin) were identified by us and others.
 These genes encode components of a putative transcriptional repressor complex that normally represses the transcription of a second presenilin gene, hop-1, and presumably other targets.
-The SPR proteins are similar to components of the human REST-CoREST complex, which represses the expression of certain neuronal genes in non-neuronal cell types. spr-3 and spr-4 encode C2H2 zinc finger proteins that weakly resemble one another, as well as the human REST (RE1 Silencing Transcription Factor, also known as NRSF) transcriptional repressor. spr-1 and spr-5 encode C. elegans homologues of two core components of the CoREST co-repressor complex.
-SPR-5 is a polyamine oxidase-like protein, while SPR-1 is homologous to CoREST itself. spr-2 encodes an nucleosome assembly factor protein and is most similar to the human oncogene SET.
-We have been doing new screens to find additional components of this complex and other types of genes that can suppress sel-12.
-In two new screens we have recovered over 50 new spr mutations and we are in the process of characterizing these mutations.
-As expected, we have recovered new alleles of all previously identified spr genes, but we have also recovered several mutations that may define additional spr genes.
+The SPR proteins are similar to components of the human REST-CoREST complex, which is an important regulator of the final step of neuronal determination and differentiation.

-The CoREST complex has recently been shown to link local modification of core histones to regional chromatin silencing.
-Silencing of different genomic regions is essential for the maintenance of a cell's fate and defects in silencing are associated with cancer.
-The human homologues of the spr genes are implicated in several types of cancer.
-It has also been suggested that the mislocalization of REST may contribute to the progression of Huntington's disease.
-We are using the C. elegans spr genes to address the biological and biochemical function of CoREST-like complexes and their associated transcription factors in order to better understand the role of these complexes in transcriptional repression and disease.
+A CoREST-like complex has recently been shown to regulate neuronal gene expression in Drosophila, suggesting an ancient role for CoREST-like complexes in neuronal cell fate.
+Furthermore, the human homologues of the spr genes are implicated in several types of cancer.
+We are using the C. elegans spr genes to address the biological and biochemical function of CoREST-like complexes and their associated transcription factors in order to better understand the role of these complexes in neuronal cell fate, transcriptional repression and disease.

 2) The mutator dog-1